 Obviously you can decide who has permission to see your own stuff: an individual, a group, or everyone.

 The Object Network is like the web, except it gives an address or identifier to all our physical and digital stuff (objects), not just web documents.
 Further, it deals with updates to those objects, so no more hitting "refresh".
-Finally, these objects can be created and published by everyone, from their PCs, mobiles, and devices.
+These objects can be created and published by everyone, from their PCs, mobiles, and devices.
 In other words, objects are dynamic, two-way data, not static, one-way documents.

-Or go here for more articles.
+Non-techs could go here for more articles and presentations.

 Contact me and/or subscribe to my blog and/or follow me on Twitter.